 Have you come across old stamps that date back 50 years or so?
 Old stamps value is a jewel to have.
-If you have come across old stamps in your great grandfather’s suitcase, it’s high time you find out there worth.
-Old stamps can be sold for hundreds of dollars and if they are unique, they may turn out to be a lot more worth than you can imagine.
-The first and important thing to do is to find out their worthiness.
+If you have come across old stamps in your great-grandfather’s suitcase, it’s high time you find out their worth.
+Old stamps can be sold for hundreds of dollars, and if they are unique, they may turn out to be a lot more worth than you can imagine.
+The first and most important thing to do is to find out their worthiness.
 Take your time and evaluate the old stamps.

 Distinguish the old stamp

-The first thing to do is to identify the old stamps value.
+The first thing to do is to identify the value of the old stamps.
 Inspect your old stamps in a stamp catalog.
-It is very crucial in knowing the value of old stamps.
-In America, the Scott Specialized stamp catalog is widely read and in Britain, the Stanley Gibbons Catalogue is applied.
-These will aid you to get the photographs and postage stamp prices classified by their date of issue.
-Other areas to check old stamp prices for price guide at philatelic shops.
+It is very crucial to know the importance of old stamps.
+In America, the Scott Specialized stamp catalog is widely read, and in Britain, the Stanley Gibbons Catalogue is applied.
+These will aid you in getting the photographs and postage stamp prices classified by their date of issue.
+Other areas to check old stamp prices for price guides at philatelic shops.

 Define the centering